mvysny/karibu-testing/karibu-testing-v8/README.md

 })
 ```

-Nothing special here - we have just instantiated the label as any other object, and then asserted that the value is updated properly.
+Nothing special here - we have just instantiated the component as we would a regular Java object, and then we asserted that the value is updated properly.
-Congratulations - you've just tested a Vaadin component!
-It was *that* easy :)
+The test actually works, no further setup is necessary.

-You can apply this approach to test even larger components; since views are components as well you can test individual views with this approach as well.
+You can apply this approach to test even larger components;
+since views are components as well you can test individual views with this approach as well.
 However, soon you will hit the limit:

 * Your components will probably start to fail at some point if they'll use `UI.getCurrent()` or `VaadinSession.getCurrent()`, since that will